 - Speeding/exceeding the posted campus-wide speed limit (15 MPH)*

 - Failure to stop at a stop sign*

 *Enforceable by Campus Safety and Security officers, other designated University staff and local/state law enforcement officers.

 Payment of Fines

 - All parking and traffic fines will be billed automatically to faculty, staff, and student accounts.
 Payments may be made at the Cashier’s Office, located on the fourth floor of Hall Campus Center, during regular business hours or mailed along with the monthly bill.

-- Anyone wishing to appeal a parking citation may do so by visiting their myLynchburg page (use tabs “Personal” and “My Tickets”) and completing the online appeal form.
+- Students wishing to appeal a parking citation may do so by visiting their MyLynchburg page (use tabs “Personal” and “My Tickets”) and completing the online appeal form.
 All appeals must be submitted within 72 hours of the date and time the citation was issued.
 Appeals received after 72 hours will not be considered.
-If a fine is reduced or dismissed upon appeal, the amount will be adjusted accordingly on the appropriate faculty, staff, or student account.
+If a fine is reduced or dismissed upon appeal, the amount will be adjusted accordingly on the appropriate student account.